 An emphasis will be placed on geographic diversity within the Town of Wake Forest and its Extraterritorial Jurisdiction (ETJ)

-The next Citizens Planning Academy, which focuses on the Town’s planning processes and practices, is scheduled for the spring of 2023.
+Wake Forest Planning 101, which focuses on the Town’s planning processes and practices, is currently ongoing.

 “There was a wide range of people from different points of views.
 I found it very interesting listening to both men and women, young and seasoned.
 The time taken to structure and organize each session was well thought out and executed.
 My most liked aspect of the program has to be the leadership teams….So thank you to all of you that made this experience educational, eye opening, fun, and memorable.”